-The Centre for Evidence-Based Practice (CEBaP) is a non-profit global centre located in Belgium and supporting humanitarian aid activities, including those of Belgian Red Cross, with scientific evidence.
+The Centre for Evidence-Based Practice (CEBaP) is a non-profit global centre located in Belgium that supports humanitarian aid activities, including those of Belgian Red Cross, with scientific evidence.

 At CEBaP, we believe that providing high-quality assistance is paramount.
 Through CEBaP we are able to provide a scientific basis for a wide range of humanitarian activities, from blood supply to development programs or emergency relief.
 We achieve this by developing systematic reviews, which are overviews of evidence based on published scientific studies.
 In addition we develop evidence-based guidelines, in which also practice experience and preferences of the target group are taken into account.
 Where gaps in evidence are identified, we also conduct primary field studies.